Suzuki Fronte: Fronte fifth generation (SS30/SS40)

+In May 1980 a new, low-cost variant called FX-A or FS-A (depending on engine fitment) was added.
+In May 1981 the grille was revised somewhat, now extending into the headlight surrounds.
+This was also when the two-stroke engine was discontinued for the Fronte; it continued to be offered on the Alto until September.
+In October a two-speed automatic with a torque converter was added on two new models, called FS-QG and FS-QA.

-In October 1982 the Fronte/Alto received a minor facelift, and now featured square headlamps.
-In May 1983, the Fronte's engine was mildly updated, while on the outside there was a new grille and door mirrors rather than fender-mounted ones.
+In May 1983 the Fronte/Alto received a minor facelift, and now featured square headlamps and a revised, asymmetrical grille.
+The Fronte's engine was also mildly updated, while on the outside there were door mirrors rather than the fender-mounted ones.
 The valve timing was adjusted and transistor ignition was introduced, the compression ratio nudged up to 9.7:1 (from 9.5), and the EGR and catalytic converter were improved.
 Claimed power inched down to 29 PS at 6000 rpm.
-A new top version, the FS-QG was also introduced.
-It offered digital instrumentation.
+A new top version, the FS-QG, was also introduced: it featured digital instrumentation.
 The Alto generally outsold the Fronte at a rate of about five to two, although the Fronte remained the best selling kei passenger car into 1984.

 From 1984 until replaced in 1986, the four-door SS80 Fronte was built in India by Maruti as the "800".

 Cooper Motor Corporation (CMC) of Nairobi, Kenya, also assembled the four-door SS80 in the eighties.